Governance of international crises

 2) Essential features of public international law: subjects, sources, responsibility, the use of force and the self-defence.
 (10h)

-3) Threats to peace and international security: the role of the United Nations, Regional Organizations and Coalition of States, with particular reference to peace-keeping, peace-enforcement, peace-building and State-building.
+3) Threats to peace and international security: the role of the United Nations, Regional Organizations and Coalition of States, with particular reference to peace-keeping, peace-enforcement e peace-building.
 (8h)

 4) Applicable law to military contingents deployed in international operations: rules of engagements vis à vis International Humanitarian Law.
 (4h)